At what age is the youngest you will accept a dog?

 My dog is not fixed.
 Is that a problem?

 We are more than happy to host intact dogs.
-We do, however, require all male dogs over 1 year of age to be neutered prior to participating in any group play activities.
+We do, however, require all male dogs over 7 months of age to be 4 weeks post neuter prior to participating in any group play activities.
 Intact males will receive regular one-on-one walks during boarding.
-Unfortunately we cannot board females in season.
-If your dog were to go into heat during her stay you will be contacted to make arrangements to pick her up so it is very important that to be aware of her schedule prior to making reservations.
+Unfortunately we cannot board or accept unspayed females over 6 months of age.

 Are there any breed restrictions?